icylace/deep-into-the-code/suggested-improvements-for-haskellbook-1.0.md

-## Page 283, Paragraph 5

-**Content in question:** "that doesn't result in a bottom value."

-**Critique:** On page 270 "bottom" is defined as a non-value that denotes code that cannot return a value.
-On page 283, the same page as the content in question, "bottom" is defined as a term used to refer to computations that do not result in a value.
-Therefore, "bottom value" is an oxymoron.

-**Suggested improvement:** "that didn't result in being an example of bottom."

-## Page 306, Last Paragraph

-**Content in question:** "Be aware that enumFromTo must have its first argument be lower than the second argument:"

-**Critique:** The first argument can be at least equal to the second argument to prevent an empty list result.
-For instance, `enumFromTo 3 3` evaluates to `[3]`.

-**Suggested improvement:** "Be aware that enumFromTo must have its first argument not be lower than the second argument:"

-## Page 307, Last Paragraph

-**Content in question:** "Replace the undefined, an value which results in an error when evaluated, with your own definition."

-**Critique:** Grammar. "an value" should be " a value".

-**Suggested improvement:** "Replace the undefined, a value which results in an error when evaluated, with your own definition."

-## Page 310, Second to Last Paragraph

-**Content in question:** "In the final example above, why does it only return a single a?"

-**Critique:** The line should be referring to the example that comes after it because the example that came before it only dealt with numbers.

-**Suggested improvement:** "In the final example below, why does it only return a single a?"

-## Page 311, Exercise 1

-**Content in question:** "wallfish" in the code example.

-**Critique:** Where does "wallfish" come from?
-Shouldn't that be "sheryl"?

-**Suggested improvement:** Replace "wallfish" with "sheryl".

 ## Page 316, Subsection "List comprehensions with Strings", Code Sample 1

 **Content in question:** "elem :: Eq a => a -> [a] -> Bool"